St. Mary’s News

-.The six bells were returned to the tower in 2013 after a six month period when they were restored.
-So once again they are ringing out over the district.
+.The six bells were returned to the tower in 2013 after a six month period when they were restored, and since then have been ringing out over the district with the help of our faithful band of bellringers.
 No reason now not to join the ringers on their practise night and have a go!

 Among its community involvements St Mary’s currently participates in a number of inter-faith events and activities, financially and practically supports two local charities – Druglink which supports those affected by substance misuse and DENS which seeks to meet the needs of homeless people in the Borough of Dacorum.
 The church also supports the work of Christian Aid and the Bishop of St Albans annual harvest appeal.